mchenryspagg/investigate_a_dataset/README.md

 ### What was learnt

 The ability of investigate any dataset, understand the dataset, ask questions from a dataset, carry out appropriate data wrangling and data cleaning processes, perform exploratory data analysis to answer set questions from dataset by investigating trends and relationship in the data.

+### Key Insights

+- More females booked for appointment compared to their male counterparts.
+- Awaiting time interval wasn't found to have any major effect on awaiting time interval
+- There was no distinct feature that was noticed to have had an effect on patients showing up for their appointments.
+-  No relationship was found in the age of patients been attributed to them getting a scholarship

 ### Continued development